×

 The size (length) of query string must NOT exceed the above limit size when you access the URL of the RunMyProcess platform.
 HTTP requests result in HTTP 403 error when the query string is greater than the limit size.

-API Calls Limit
+Connector Calls Limit

-Tenant Level Frequency Limit of API Calls
+Tenant Level Frequency Limit of Connector Calls

 • This is configurable rule in the Provider configuration, Usage rules tab.